molivier/nest/README.md

 ![Nest Index View](article.png)

-### Article with background
+### Article or page with background

 ![Nest Article View](article-background.png)

-Add a background image by adding `Illustration` custom parameter in your markdown article.
+Add a background image by adding `Illustration` custom parameter in your markdown article or page.
 Image should be located in `content/images` directory.

 	Title: Ubuntu Install
 	Date: 2015-02-18 16:00